HoneyBook

 Strengths: Scheduling on all plans, SMS reminders included, staff scheduling, service menus.

-Weaknesses: No round-robin distribution, no native video conferencing integration.
+Weaknesses: No round-robin distribution, no native video conferencing integration, SMS credits are capped per plan with overage charges.

 Verdict

 vCita wins on scheduling.
-It is available on every plan, includes SMS reminders by default, and is built around the appointment workflow.
-HoneyBook gates scheduling behind its $49+/month plans.
+It is available with unlimited session types on every plan, includes SMS reminders by default, and is built around the appointment workflow.
+HoneyBook's Starter plan does include scheduling, but only 1 session type.
+Most providers with multiple services will need the $49/month Essentials plan.
 If appointments are the backbone of your business, vCita is the clear choice.

 Proposals, contracts, and client intake